Inez Asher: Novelist and poet

 Asher published one novel, Family Sins (Pinnacle Books, New York 1983), the story of an American widow who travels to the Orient in pursuit of a Korean orphan and ends up in the arms of a handsome but married Japanese doctor.
 Asher was co-author (with illustrator Alice Rovinsky) of two illustrated books of verse: Look at Me!
 A See Yourself Book for Boys and Look at Me!
 A See Yourself Book for Girls (Garden City Books, Garden City, New York 1951).
 Parents would paste a child's photo in the designated spot inside the back cover and as the child turned the pages he would see his face, through a hole cut in each page, in all the people he wanted to be: pilot, railroad conductor, etc. "Look at me, and you will see, all the things I'd like to be.
 If I were a fireman brave, Folks in danger I would save!" or "To be a cowboy, Bronco Bill, That would give me such a thrill!"
 Publishers Weekly called the books "A delightful novelty."

 Personal

 Asher was married to Alvin Asher, an attorney for MGM, and to James Marvin Hirsch.

 Later years

 Asher worked as a coordinator in the International Student Center at the University of California, Los Angeles.
-She died in Yonkers, New York, and is interred in the Home of Peace Cemetery (East Los Angeles).
+She died in Yonkers, New York.